 Everyday, I hope for the end to animal cruelty and that every animal can be a part of a loving home.
 I know we can get there someday.
 And for the sake of the millions of innocent souls, lets work together to make that day come soon.

-It’s been a nearly life-long goal to one day open my own foundation to help the animals I care so much about.
+It’s been a lifelong goal to one day open my own foundation to help the animals I care so much about.
 I’m so happy to announce that I am now currently in the planning stages of making this dream a reality.
 I can’t wait to update you on all the progress I’m making!
 In the meantime, contact your local shelter and check out the many ways you can help.